Add to my favorites

 Synergy and Antagonism

-Evening primrose oil may work synergistically with omega-3 fatty acids, like those in fish oil, to support skin health and manage inflammation.
+Evening primrose oil works synergistically with omega-3 fatty acids, like those in fish oil, to support skin health and alleviate dry skin while managing inflammation.
 However, it can interact with blood-thinning medications, such as warfarin and aspirin, potentially increasing the risk of bleeding.

 May Help With The Following Conditions